Conservation of mass: Discoveries in chemistry

-By the 18th century the principle of conservation of mass during chemical reactions was widely used and was an important assumption during experiments, even before a definition was formally established, as can be seen in the works of Joseph Black, Henry Cavendish, and Jean Rey.
-The first to outline the principle was Mikhail Lomonosov in 1756.
+By the 18th century the principle of conservation of mass during chemical reactions was widely used and was an important assumption during experiments, even before a definition was widely established, though an expression of the law can be dated back to Hero of Alexandria's time, as can be seen in the works of Joseph Black, Henry Cavendish, and Jean Rey.
+One of the first to outline the principle was Mikhail Lomonosov in 1756.
 He may have demonstrated it by experiments and certainly had discussed the principle in 1748 in correspondence with Leonhard Euler, though his claim on the subject is sometimes challenged.
 According to the Soviet physicist Yakov Dorfman:The universal law was formulated by Lomonosov on the basis of general philosophical materialistic considerations, it was never questioned or tested by him, but on the contrary, served him as a solid starting position in all research throughout his life.
 A more refined series of experiments were later carried out by Antoine Lavoisier who expressed his conclusion in 1773 and popularized the principle of conservation of mass.
 The demonstrations of the principle disproved the then popular phlogiston theory that said that mass could be gained or lost in combustion and heat processes.

 The conservation of mass was obscure for millennia because of the buoyancy effect of the Earth's atmosphere on the weight of gases.
 For example, a piece of wood weighs less after burning; this seemed to suggest that some of its mass disappears, or is transformed or lost.
-This was not disproved until careful experiments were performed in which chemical reactions such as rusting were allowed to take place in sealed glass ampoules; it was found that the chemical reaction did not change the weight of the sealed container and its contents.
+Careful experiments were performed in which chemical reactions such as rusting were allowed to take place in sealed glass ampoules; it was found that the chemical reaction did not change the weight of the sealed container and its contents.
 Weighing of gases using scales was not possible until the invention of the vacuum pump in the 17th century.

 Once understood, the conservation of mass was of great importance in progressing from alchemy to modern chemistry.
 Once early chemists realized that chemical substances never disappeared but were only transformed into other substances with the same weight, these scientists could for the first time embark on quantitative studies of the transformations of substances.
 The idea of mass conservation plus a surmise that certain "elemental substances" also could not be transformed into others by chemical reactions, in turn led to an understanding of chemical elements, as well as the idea that all chemical processes and transformations (such as burning and metabolic reactions) are reactions between invariant amounts or weights of these chemical elements.